-Dr. Hodges is a strong proponent for entrepreneurship and believes this is the third rail of the community college curriculum, along with Workforce and Academics.
+Dr. Hodges is a strong proponent for entrepreneurship and believes this is the third rail of the community college curriculum, along with workforce and academics.
 In 2012, Dr. Hodges presented at the National Association of Community College Entrepreneurship (NACCE) conference about the entrepreneurial college.
-In 2008, he initiated a Business Plan Competition for the HCC Spring Branch Campus with the backing of Newspring, a local social entrepreneurship 501c3 organization.
+In 2008, he initiated a Business Plan Competition for the HCC Spring Branch Campus with Newspring, a local social entrepreneurship 501c3 organization.
 NACCE also recognized him as Entrepreneurial President of the Year in 2013.

 At the state and national level, he served on the Board of the Texas Association of Business along with the committee for the Texas A&M University College of Agriculture: Visioning for the 21st Century, the Commission on Effective Leadership for the American Council on Education (ACE), the American Association of Community Colleges Commission on Research, Technology and Emerging Trends, and as the 1999-2000 Chair of the ACE Council of Fellows.

-Dr. Hodges was invited as a thought leader to the 2008 education leadership conference, "Higher Education in a Global Society," hosted by the TIAA-CREF Institute.
+In 2008, Dr. Hodges was invited as a thought leader to the "Higher Education in a Global Society” education leadership conference hosted by the TIAA-CREF Institute.
 He joined other thought leaders from institutions across the country to examine the critical role of higher education in strengthening worldwide economies, building global collaborations and meeting workforce needs around the world.